Congenital pseudoarthrosis of the tibia

-Congenital ulnar psuedoarthrosis and radial pseudoarthrosis can also occur, but much less frequently, and usually only in patients with NF1.
+Congenital ulnar pseudarthrosis and radial pseudoarthrosis can also occur, but much less frequently, and usually only in patients with NF1.

 - progressive bowing (usually anterolateral in the tibia)

-- usually between mid and distal one third of shaft
+- usually between mid and distal one-third of the shaft

-- angulation at site of absent bone segment
+- angulation at the site of absent bone segment

 - cupping of the bone proximal to the absent section

 - sharpened narrow appearance of the distal bone

 - often fracture or bowing of accompanying bone (fibula with tibia, radius with ulna)

 - 1. Durga Nagaraju K, Vidyadhara S, Raja D et-al. Congenital pseudarthrosis of the ulna.
 J Pediatr Orthop B. 2007;16 (2): 150-2. doi:10.1097/BPB.0b013e328010b13f - Pubmed citation

 - 2. Ramelli GP, Slongo T, TschäPpeler H et-al. Congenital pseudarthrosis of the ulna and radius in two cases of neurofibromatosis type 1.
 Pediatr.
 Surg.
 Int.
 2001;17 (2-3): 239-41.
 Pubmed citation